CNK2100/VFuzz-public/README.md

 >Demo video of found vulnerabilities' impact

-We provide a demo video highlighting found vulnerabilities’ impact on smart home devices at https://www.youtube.com/watch?v=RdVWxwg3FIE&ab_channel=C.
+We provide a demo video highlighting found vulnerabilities’ impact on smart home devices at https://ieeexplore.ieee.org/document/9663293 below the Abstract.

 >Journal paper